 Like a few other Android manufacturers over the past year, OnePlus has gone with a glossy glass finish on the Mirror Black unit that we have.
 The multi-layered Gorilla Glass 5 surface on the back is dark, reflective and combines well with the polished black metal edges along the sides and the ends.

 Rather than go down the route of having multiple layers of different colours, OnePlus' glossy black glass is a single colour, but there's a little more to the other two finishes.
 The Silk White has a gorgeous, matte, frosty look and a feel that's almost like holding metal rather than glass.
 Similarly, so does the Midnight Black, and thanks to some very small perforations in the underlayer, it reflects with an intriguing S-curve when you catch it in the right light.
 It's similar to the black and purple finishes on the newer OnePlus 6T.

 One change we like a lot is the move to a much more symmetrical design on the back.
-The dual camera housing has been pushed into the middle, with the two lenses stacked vertically, sitting about the dual LED flash and the new rounded rectangle fingerprint sensor.
+The dual camera housing is pushed into the middle, with the two lenses stacked vertically, sitting about the dual LED flash and the new rounded rectangle fingerprint sensor.
 It's just as fast as previous sensors, but sadly not as useful as the 5 and 5T's.
 You can no longer swipe down to access notifications.